pimhakkert/ik-project/README.md

 ## Project setup:

-The 'index.php' file needs to be in the root webserver folder, the 'ik_project' folder will be in the root as well.
+You can just download the 'ik_project' folder onto your webhost and then visit it's index.php.